oVirt/ovirt-site/source/documentation/how-to/virtual-machines/enable-usb2-linux-vm.html.md

-# Enabling an EHCI (USB 2.0) Controller for Linux VMs
+# Enabling an EHCI (USB 2.0) Controller for Linux VMs on x86 Systems

 ## Overview
 By default, x86 linux virtual machines are created with a UHCI (USB 1.1)